York Lions football: Tom Arnott era (1990–2000)

-Tom Gretes Era (2001–2006)
+Tom Gretes era (2001–2006)

-2001
+2001 season

 Prior to the 2001 season, both the Queen's Golden Gaels and Ottawa Gee-Gees joined the OUA in 2001.
 To accommodate this, the OUA expanded the postseason to include 8 out of 10, in which that time the Yeomen/Lions would qualify for the playoffs for four consecutive seasons.

 York would start the season with a 38–8 loss to the Guelph Gryphons, followed up by a 16–15 loss to the Western Mustangs.
 In week 3, the Yeomen would get their first win of the year over the Toronto Varsity Blues 33–10.
 York would drop the next two games to their new OUA counterparts Queen's (24–22) and Ottawa (39–31), then would win their next two against Windsor (19–17) and Waterloo (25–22), which would get York to qualify for the postseason for the first time since 1997.

 The Yeomen would drop their season finale to the McMaster Marauders 50–0, leading them to finish with a 3–5 record and getting the #8 seed, which led to a rematch with McMaster.
 The Yeomen would lose the rematch 62–0 to the eventual Yates Cup champions.
 After the season, DB Dennis Mavrin was named a CIAU All-Canadian.

-2002
+2002 season

 York began the 2002 season with a victory over the Guelph Gryphons 23–11, followed up by a loss to the Western Mustangs 16–11 and a 14–6 win over the Toronto Varsity Blues.
 After falling to the Queen's Golden Gaels 35–17, York would win 3 straight games against the Ottawa Gee-Gees (12–9), the Windsor Lancers (22–3), and the Laurier Golden Hawks (22–6) before losing to the McMaster Marauders 27–0 in the season finale; finishing with a 5–3 record.

 The Yeomen not only qualified for the playoffs for the second time in a row, but for the first time in program history would host a playoff game, as they ended up tied with the #10 ranked Ottawa Gee-Gees for 4th place in the OUA, but had higher seeding with them winning the regular season matchup.
 The game was also set up for a national broadcast to celebrate the program's achievement.
 York would go onto beat Ottawa 12–4, in which the scoring came from kicker Gianfranco Rocca hitting 3 field goals and scoring a rouge, and defensive end Paul Graca sacking Ottawa QB James Baker for a safety.
 This was York's first ever postseason victory in program history and so far the only playoff game York has ever won.
 York would go onto to the Semifinals, putting up a solid effort but losing 29–14 to the undefeated McMaster Marauders.

 After the season, Tom Gretes was named OUA Coach of the Year and DE Jeet Rana was named OUA Lineman of the Year.
 Rana was also named a CIS Second-team All-star alongside teammate DB Dennis Mavrin.